ParaMonte MATLAB 3.0.0

 Field Documentation

-A scalar object of class pm.data.DataFrame containing the user-specified data to visualize.
+A scalar object of class pm.container.DataFrame containing (a reference to) the user-specified data to visualize.

 Definition at line 201 of file Subplot.m.